New from ACTIVE: Check out our latest products here

 For example, if someone in the house is sick with the flu, you’ll want to wash everything, including clothing and bed linens, in hot water to prevent the virus from spreading.
 It’s also a good idea to wash your clothes with hot water if you’ve been on a flight to get rid of all those airplane germs.

-2. Hot Water is Best For Dealing With Bed Bug Infestation
+2. If You’re Dealing With a Bed Bug Infestation

 And if you’ve dealt with them before, you’ll know that they are notoriously difficult to get rid of.